 - Relapse prevention groups: Teaches relapse prevention skills, including drug-refusal strategies, coping skills, and impulse control

-- Employment training: Focuses on pathways to careers, interviewing skills, skills needed to maintain employment, and more
+- Employment training: Focuses on pathways to careers, interviewing skills, skills needed to maintain employment

 Medication-Assisted Treatment (MAT) for Percocet Addiction

-After the withdrawal period has resolved and you’ve been medically stabilized, you may begin medication-assisted treatment (MAT)—this involves taking an opioid dependence medication, such as methadone or buprenorphine, in conjunction with therapy and counseling.6
+After the withdrawal period has resolved and you’ve been medically stabilized, you may begin medication-assisted treatment (MAT).
+This involves taking an opioid dependence medication, such as methadone or buprenorphine in conjunction with therapy and counseling.6

 Holistic Interventions

-In addition to standard treatment procedures, such as CBT and detoxification, a holistic rehabilitation center offers complementary and alternative treatment methods with the intention of treating the whole person: mental, emotional, physical, and spiritual well-being.
+In addition to standard treatment procedures, such as CBT and detox, a holistic rehabilitation center offers complementary and alternative treatment methods with the intention of treating the whole person: mental, emotional, physical, and spiritual well-being.
 Various holistic treatments might include:11,12

 - Tennis, swimming, fitness